cool-guy-awesome/hbchat-fix-log/README.md

 ## hbchat HAS A DEDICATED SERVER NOW! 🥳
 You can now easily message with anyone else who has hbchat with ease!

+# How to use
+Download the .3dsx or .cia from the latest release and put it in your 3ds folder on your SD Card, then launch the app from the Homebrew Launcher.

+Press A to change your username and B to send a message

+There is profanity censoring.

 ## How to Host Your Own hbchat Server
 First things first, you're going to need Node.JS, go ahead and install it, then come back